 This forecast is based on certain assumptions about future events.
 Actual results are likely to vary from those forecast here, and that variance may be significant.
-The forecast has been prepared by management using the 2016 audit, 2017 annual budget, and plans and projections provided by outside consultants.
+The forecast has been prepared by management using audited financial statements. it annual budget, and other plans and projections.